-Sony A7R versus Sony RX1R II
+Sony A7R vs RX1R II

-The Sony Alpha A7R and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and October 2015.
+The Sony Alpha A7R and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were announced, respectively, in October 2013 and October 2015.
 The A7R is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-The A7R has a resolution of 36.2 megapixel, whereas the RX1R II provides 42.2 MP.
+The A7R has a resolution of 36.2 megapixels, whereas the RX1R II provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (38 percent) than the Sony A7R.
 It is worth mentioning in this context that the A7R is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.